tmaxfiet/webProject/README.md

 1a.
 You can alternatively run both the server and client at the webProject level with npm start using concurrently package.

 Run npm start from webProject/ to run express and node server that concurrently runs with a react frontend

+* Backend/MongoDb *
+1. Run with node <filename>
+    1a. node main.js will run working example of adding a item to the collection